exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 - A clash of domains (as illustrated above) where methods have identical signatures.
 - Methods with the same name but different return types: if you implement your own collection classes you may find that an explicit interface for the legacy `IEnumerable.GetEnumerator()`, alongside `IEnumerable<T>.GetEnuerator()`, is required.
 You may never make use of such the interface but the compiler may insist.
-- Methods where there is no clash of names between interfaces but it is desirable that the implementing class uses the name for some related purpose: `IFormattable` has a `ToStirng()` method which takes a _format type_ parameter as well as parameter of type `IFormatProvider`.
+- Methods where there is no clash of names between interfaces but it is desirable that the implementing class uses the name for some related purpose: `IFormattable` has a `ToString()` method which takes a _format type_ parameter as well as parameter of type `IFormatProvider`.
 A class like `FormattableString` from the Base Class Library (BCL) has the interface to ensure it can be used by routines that take an `IFormattable` but it is more expressive for its main version of `ToString(IFormatProvider)` to omit the _format type_ parameter as it is not used in the implementation and would confuse API users.

 #### Default implementation